-Filing a Complaint Against Employer for a Hostile Work Environment
+File Complaint Against Employer - Hostile Work Environment

 What Behaviors are Considered Criteria for a Hostile Work Environment?

-Is it a hostile work environment?
-Or simply toxicity in the workplace?
+Is it a hostile work environment or a job you just hate?
 Clearly defining the boundary between the two can be challenging.
 Most employees believe that a bad manager, unsanitary work environment, vulgar co-worker, lack of teamwork, lack of employee benefits can all spark a hostile work environment.

 For a workplace to be considered ‘hostile’, it must meet specific legal criteria.
 A hostile work environment is one where there is workplace discrimination that violates EEOC mandates created by the Civil Rights Act of 1964.
 Below is a table of situations that are legally considered to cause a hostile work environment: